johnno1962/ApportablePlugin/README.md

 ### Live Coding

 The plugin now also supports live coding where you can make changes the implementation of a running program.
-The main.m of the project project must first have been patched slightly by using the "Product/Apportable/Prepare" menu item.
+The main.m of the project project must first have been slightly patched by using the menu item "Product/Apportable/Prepare".
 After this, when the program is running or being debugged, changes to the current selected file can be applied using the "Apportable/Patch" command.
-As this requires a debugging connection if one if not already open the plugin will attach to the program.
+As this requires a debugging connection, if one is not already open the plugin will attach to the program.

 Live Coding works by #importing the changed class into a small stub of code which lists the classes being loaded which is compiled and the resulting shared library copied to phone. gdb is then messaged